hariharanb77/CarND-LaneLines-P1-Hari/LaneLineDetectionProjectWriteup.md

 ![image7](./test_images_output/hough_lines.jpg)

 **Step 7: Lane line estimation and overlay**
 Using the straight lines obtained from the Hough transofrm, the lane lines are extrapolated and marked in the image.
 The extrapolation of lane lines is required as the lane lines may be discontinuous and the lines got from Hough transform may not be full.
+The extrapolation logic also takes care of eliminating unwanted noise in the detected lines.
+The slope of the detected lanes in the previous frame is compared with the slope of the detected lines to eleminate unwanted lines from the final lane estimation.
 The final lines obtained from this process is shown below.
 ![image8](./test_images_output/lane_lines.jpg "Lanes")

 This lane lines image is then added on to the original image so that the lanes are marked on the original image as shown.